gii-is-DP1/gii-is-DP1.github.io/docs/halloffame.md

 *War of the Ring* is a strategic fantasy board game where players embark on a journey through enchanted forests, battle mythical creatures, and seek ancient treasures.
 The game emphasizes strategic decision-making, resource management, and player cooperation.

 **Authors:**
-- Alice Johnson
+- Shigeru Mayimoto
-- Michael Smith
+- Satoru Awita
-- Emma Brown
+- Masahiro Kurasai

 **Implemented Board Game:**
 - *War of the ring*